OlofBlomqvist/odd-box/README.md

 By default, running odd-box without any arguments it will first try to read from odd-box.toml, then Config.toml.
 You can supply a custom config path using: ./odd-box "/tmp/my-file.toml"

 See the odd-box-example-config.toml file in this repository for details around how to configure oddbox.

+*Due to the fact that we now support more than a few configuration options, it is also possible to update the active configuration at runtime thru an administration API which fully documents the possible settings.*

 ### Configuration Variables